kelpklub/Countdown/README.md

 # API
 https://ll.thespacedevs.com/2.3.0/launches/upcoming/
 https://flagcdn.com/
+# AI Declaration
+AI was used **ONLY** for Debugging bugs which i couldn't find myself.
 # Credit
 Launch data provided by The Space Devs Launch Library 2 API.
 Country flags provided by FlagCDN.
 Favicon icon created by Pixel Buddha from Flaticon.
+The star pattern was made with the help of [ImadSaddik's star field](https://github.com/ImadSaddik/StarFieldEffect/tree/main).